Baloperson/TinyOp/README.md

 ## Benchmarks

-All benchmarks: Node v22, Intel Xeon Platinum 8370C, median of 30 runs.
+All benchmarks: Node v22, Intel Xeon Platinum 8370C, median of 30 runs with a deterministic PRNG (mulberry32, fixed seed), reporting median.
+Compared against LokiJS, NodeCache, MemoryCache, QuickLRU, Lodash collections, Immutable.js, and raw Array/Object stores.

 > **Hardware variance.** Absolute numbers scale with your CPU — the relative ordering is what stays stable.
 Run `node bench.js` to measure on your own hardware.